nikaza/quaternion/README.md

 * To demonstrate implementation of C++11 move semantics
 * To demonstrate some basic programming principles
 * To implement a fast and robust quaternion library
-* To act as a small tutorial for some of my colleagues who just started learning C++
+* To act as a small tutorial for some of my colleagues who just started learning C++.
+To this end, there are many comments on design choices and how they affect performance and the interface, as well as common pitfalls

 The quaternions are built as sparse vectors using std::map, which is well suited to this task because of its automatic sparsity and its O(log(n)) lookup time.